Questions and answers on how the Homes for Ukraine scheme will work.

 - Disadvantaged 2-year-olds may be eligible to access 15 free hours of childcare.

 Children arriving in the UK through the Homes for Ukraine Scheme will be able to access the Department for Education’s free early education entitlements if they meet the existing eligibility criteria.
-You can find more information about the eligibility criteria here: 30 Hours free childcare; free education and childcare for 2-year-olds.

 Can people bring their pets?

-We recognise that many people fleeing the conflict will not have been able to complete the full health preparations required for their pets, especially in relation to rabies.
+People fleeing from Ukraine can bring their pets with them and we recognise that many people fleeing the conflict will not have been able to complete the full health preparations required for their pets, especially in relation to rabies.

 Why have you offered this scheme for Ukrainians and not for previous refugee groups?